-There are possibly three kinds of primary sectons in a script
+There are possibly three kinds of primary sections in a script

 - an Initial section,

-- an Aktionen section,
+- an Action section,

-- any number of sub sections
+- any number of Sub sections

-Initial and Aktionen section are syntactically equivalent (but Initial has to keep the first place).
+Initial and Action section are syntactically equivalent (but Initial has to keep the first place).
 By convention, in the Initial section some parametrizations of the script execution (e.g. the loglevel) are made.
-The Aktionen section can be regarded as the main program in a wInst script.
+The Action section can be regarded as the main program in a wInst script.
 It contains the sequence of actions that are controlled by the script.

 Sub sections are as well syntactically equivalent.
-But they are a called from the Aktionen section.
+But they are a called from the Action section.
 Then, they can call themselves Sub sections.

 A Sub section is determined by creating a name that begins with "Sub", e.g. Sub_InstallBrowser.
-By writing its name in the Aktionen section we produce a call to the Sub section.
-The meaning of this call is defined by the content of the section in the script that begins with the bracketed name, in the example [Sub_InstallBrowser] Sub sections of second and higher order (subs of subs and so on) can not have any more internal sections but must refer to external sections (for this distinction cf. 6.8).
+By writing its name in the Action section we produce a call to the Sub section.
+The meaning of this call is defined by the content of the section in the script that begins with the bracketed name, in the example [Sub_InstallBrowser]

+Please note: Subsections of second and higher order cannot host internal sections.
+Instead, their procedure calls must refer to sections defined in the main script file or defined as external sections (cf. 6.8.1).